-Before applying, you must read and understand these guidelines.
+Before applying, you must read these guidelines.

-The sample application form and sample grant agreement may be found at GrantConnect at www.grants.gov.au.
-Any alterations and addenda 10 will be published on GrantConnect and by registering on this website, you will be automatically notified of any changes.
+Any alterations and addenda10 will be published on GrantConnect at www.grants.gov.au and by registering on this website, you will be automatically notified of any changes.
 GrantConnect is the authoritative source for grants information.